 The IOM report provides new, useful information about the potential benefits of increasing the minimum age of sale of tobacco products nationally.
-The report also states that, published evidence on the real world impact of raising the minimum age is very limited at this time, most notably because so few jurisdictions have implemented such policy.
+The report also states that, published evidence on the real-world impact of raising the minimum age is very limited at this time, most notably because so few jurisdictions have implemented such policy.
 The federal minimum age of sale of cigarettes and most other tobacco products is 18 years of age.
-In most states, the minimum age to 21, while three other states prohibit tobacco sales to individuals under the age of 19.
-As of September 2017, more than 260 local jurisdictions prohibit the sales to individuals under the age of 21.
+In most states, the minimum age of sale for tobacco products is also 18.
+Seventeen states and the District of Columbia have passed legislation to raise the minimum age to 21.
+As of May 2019, more than 470 local jurisdictions prohibit the sales to individuals under the age of 21.
+The strength of these state and local laws varies substantially.
 Therefore, there is substantial opportunity not only to increase the minimum age of sale of all tobacco products to 21 across the country, but also evaluate its effectiveness at reducing initiation among youth and young adults.